 Width Chart – Kids

 Shoe manufacturers don’t follow a standard width system for shoe sizing.
 Sizes vary from one brand to the next.
-But we’ve put together a standard width chart for kids which help you determine infant, toddler, junior and youth width sizes.
+But we’ve put together a standard width chart for kids which helps you determine infant, toddler, junior, and youth width sizes.

 |Standard Width||Medium||Wide||Extra Wide|

 You don’t need expensive measuring tools.
 Everything can be done in the comfort of your home.
 All you need to do is tape the paper on the ground with one point against aside, make your baby stand on the paper with their heel against the wall, and trace the foot outlines.
 You can use a pencil or paper.
 Make sure you are not holding the pencil at an angle, as this can result in an improper measurement.
 Don’t forget to measure the longest and widest parts of the outline with the help of your ruler.